Coca-Cola HBC CEO says open to deals for water, juice, territory

-Jan 27 Britain's FTSE 100 futures were up 0.3 percent ahead of the cash market open on Friday.

-LONDON Nov 3 European drinks bottler Coca-Cola HBC is open to acquisitions of juice and water brands or new territories, its chief executive said on Thursday, following the release of first-half results.
+LONDON European drinks bottler Coca-Cola HBC (CCH.L) is open to acquisitions of juice and water brands or new territories, its chief executive said on Thursday, following the release of first-half results.

-The company, which bottles and sells Coca-Cola drinks in 28 markets, mostly in Europe, said it is first focused on driving a recovery in some markets that are struggling.
+The company, which bottles and sells Coca-Cola (KO.N) drinks in 28 markets, mostly in Europe, said it is first focussed on driving a recovery in some markets that are struggling.

 "As this happens, we will become more active in M&A," Chief Executive Dimitris Lois told reporters, noting that the company would be interested in adding water and juice brands to its business in existing markets.